townhallproject/townhall-SMS-alerts/README.md

 ## MVP:
 User will text a number their zip code, in response they will get all upcoming events in their district (including Senate events).
 The event information will include the Member of congress, the title, and a link to directions.

+Current testing phonenumber in production: 415-231-1324 Zip with events: 27278

 ## Stretch Goals:
 Ongoing SMS alerts